BLUE HORIZON 1261

 Still no reply.
 Thinking that they must be out of hearing range having crawled inside an access corridor somewhere, Merlin continued looking for them.
 He called out several times, but to no response.
 When he reached the aft end of the compartment, he leaned back against a bulkhead and rubbed his sore shoulder, wondering where they were.

-Jiro adjusted his controls and prepared to take the Blue Horizon up and out of orbit.
-Taro had just relayed ADA Control's acknowledgement on the completion of their single revolution.
+Jiro adjusted his controls and prepared to take the Blue Horizon out of orbit.
+Taro had just relayed ADA Control's acknowledgement on the completion of their one and a half revolutions.
 A traffic corridor was open and the cougar altered their flight path to take it away from the planet below.

 The intercom chirped and Taro reached out absently to tap the answer key.
 "Bridge," she answered.